Elders/be-a-better-dev/Tutorials/poc.md

 ## #2 - Analyze the results from step 1
 - in which bounded context the feature fits in?
 - do we break boundaries in some way?
-- is it a generig BC?
+- is it a generic BC?

 ### #2.1 - Small effort
 Analysis outcome is that the feature can be done in 1 or 2 sprints.
 GOTO => 5